Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

 \subsection{RD root-tracking near bifurcations}

-We proceed with the solution's handling where Algorithm \ref{algo:taylor-method-for-RD-root-tracking} left off once a cluster-vanishing bifurcation has been detected.
-The following heuristic re-gains accuracy while avoiding the computational cost due to Blahut-Arimoto's critical slowing down near the bifurcation \cite{agmon2021critical}.
+We proceed with the solution's handling where Algorithm \ref{algo:taylor-method-for-RD-root-tracking} left off, once a cluster-vanishing bifurcation has been detected.
+The following heuristic re-gains accuracy while avoiding the computational cost due to Blahut-Arimoto's critical slowing down near the bifurcation, \citep{agmon2021critical}.
+Assumption \ref{assumption:only-cluster-vanishing-bifurcations} is required below.